AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 ```
 dog.name
 ```
-We won't be looking at objects anymore for now--you can lelarn more about those in [a future module](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Intro_JS_Objects#introducing-javascript-objects).
+We won't be looking at objects anymore for now--you can learn more about those in [a future module](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Intro_JS_Objects#introducing-javascript-objects).

 ## Dynamic typing